astrolabsoftware/grafink/README.md

   }
   // EdgeLoader settings
   edgeLoader = {
-    batchSize = 100
+    // Currently not being used, intended to batch the janusgraph edge loading transactions batchSize = 100
-    parallelism = 10
+    // Default parallelism for loading edges when the total edges to be loaded per classifier is less than taskSize parallelism = 10
     taskSize = 25000
     // This config defines the rules to be applied for creating edges in the graph.